lucadiliello/prepare-large-datasets/README.md

 ./download_dump.sh it
 ```

-Download dumps for all languages used by BERT:
+Download dumps for all languages used by multilingual BERT:

 ```bash
 for i in $(cat required_languages.tsv| cut -f2); do ./download_dump.sh $i; done